liferay/liferay-docs/develop/tutorials/articles/11-apis/00-intro.markdown

 # Liferay APIs [](id=liferay-apis)

-An *Application Programing Interface* (API) is a protocol that, when invoked, performs an action or set of actions.
+An *Application Programming Interface* (API) is a protocol that, when invoked, performs an action or set of actions.
 You can invoke an API from your own code directly through a Java invocation, or through web services.
 This chapter provides an overview of several essential Liferay APIs available to you for use